Hurghada Excursions to Dendera

 Scenes on the walls of this hall depict the king participating in the foundation ceremonies for the temple’s construction.
 On either side, doors open into three chambers used as preparation areas for various aspects of the daily ritual.
 For example, one room was probably used as a laboratory to prepare ointments.
 An opening through the eastern outer wall allowed offering goods to be brought into this area, and a parallel passage from one of the western chambers led to a well.

 The rear part of the temple was built first, probably in the early 1st century BC.
-The earliest king named is Ptolemy XII Auletes, but mostly the cartouches are blank, probably because of dynastic struggles in the mid-1st century.
+The earliest king was named Ptolemy XII Auletes, but the cartouches are primarily blank, probably because of dynastic struggles in the mid-1st century.
 This inner core included an offering hall, in which sacrifices were dedicated, and a “hall of the ennead”, also known as the “hall of the cycle of the gods, where statues of other deities assembled with Hathor before a procession began.

 These are followed by a 5.7 by 11.22-meter barque shrine, which once enclosed the four barques of Hathor, Horus of Edfu, Harsomtus and Isis, which were not surrounded by wooden shrines.